 Don’t forget about safety – while these are household items you want to be extra careful when mixing, and wear proper eye protection and gloves.
 Be sure to do this away from kids and pets and keep in mind that if this mixture gets onto any metal it will rust it.
 I recommend doing this outside so you have good ventilation, and don’t risk ruining anything.

 Here’s one of the horseshoes I photographed during this process:

 Update: If you watch the video at the top of the post you can see how using a small spray bottle or one with a misting option makes this method even easier!
-The first time I did this my spray bottle was busted so I skipped it, but when I tried using one the second time around, I found that it used less supplies, was less messy, and worked awesome!
+The first time I did this my spray bottle was busted so I skipped it, but when I tried using one the second time around, I found that it used fewer supplies, was less messy, and worked awesomely!
 The method I mention below is fun to watch though, so just play around with it and have fun!

 The first thing you will want to do is grab your steel/iron/metal and place it into a container or bucket.
 I just used a small, plastic storage container.